-- All passengers should wear a face covering when travelling by train and plan ahead carefully when buying tickets at a station and when boarding.
+- Plan ahead carefully when buying tickets at a station and when boarding.

 - It might take longer to buy a ticket at the station so try and purchase your ticket in advance through the ScotRail app, website or by downloading the new ScotRail app, mTickets.
 This will reduce contact and your waiting time.

-- Using the ScotRail Smartcard means you don't have to use paper tickets.
+- Using mTickets and the ScotRail Smartcard means you don't have to use paper tickets.

 - You can buy your ticket online or via the ScotRail app and collect it on your Smartcard.